Ohno17/okOS/README.md

 # okOS
-A simple OS for fun. \
+A simple OS for fun.
-You can use it if you want.